woniland/ski_jump/instructions/3-Exercise-A.md

 ## Exercise A: Basic Fitting

-We rediscover gravity by observing on how ski jumping works.
+We rediscover gravity by observing on how ski jumping works, i.e. we will assume to investigate an object which is influenced by the common gravitational law.
 We will study datasets which describe the trajectory and then find out that they lay all on a parabola.
 As a experimental setup you can imagine a camera taking shots at a regular interval and the photos are being superimposed.